bentormey/btormey/src/pages/test.md

 ### Passive vs. Active

-When most people think about investing in stocks, they imagine buying shares of individual companies like Apple or Tesla.
+When most people think about investing they think about buying shares of individual companies like Apple or Tesla.

-Picking stocks, actively trading, using leverage...
+It's possible to make money that way, but for most people picking stocks, actively trading, and using complex financial products like options is a losing proposition.

-The ROI on learning how to become a successful trader is low for most people.
+The ROI on learning how to become a successful trader is low compared to monetising your existing skillset through a career or business.

-Monetising your existing skillset through a job or your own business, generating cashflow to deploy in a passive strategy, is almost always better.

-You could spend a lot of time and effort doing research on stocks, learning how to construct a portfolio around them, and managing your positions...
+Focusing on what you do best and generating cashflow to deploy in a _passive strategy_ is almost always better than spending time and effort researching stocks, learning how to construct a portfolio around them, and staying on top of your profits and losses.

+Investing in exchange-traded funds (ETFs) allows you to track major stock market indicies, like the S&P 500 or FTSE 100, and match the returns of stocks on the whole.
+For example, if large-cap US companies perform well, an S&P 500 index tracking ETF will perform well too.
+You don't need to know which component companies will contribute to that performance.

+The way it works is that if Apple represents 5% of the index then for every $100 you invest in the ETF, $5 goes towards buying Apple shares.

 ### Asset Classes